wr-araujo/wr-araujo/README.md

 I have studied telecommunication and Master’s degree in Scientific Instrumentation at the University of Campinas with experience in Backend Development, Eletronic Design.
 Internet of Things and Embedded Systems.

-Currently, I work at INDT as Technical Specialist.

 ## ✨ Areas of Interest

 - Internet of Things